AI Agent Compromise Detection

 ✓ k8s ~/.kube/staging-deploy.yaml

-✓ webhook test fired
+✓ webhook test delivered

 Rampart blocks.